 This class incorporates higher level skills to prepare your dog for competition (Odor Recognition Tests and competitive trials) or to achieve your personal goals.
 We work on more difficult searches, pattern training, complex air currents and wind, converging odor, hone skills and build stamina, and learn to cover a room quickly and efficiently.
-Additional odors (Myrrh, Vetiver and Cypress) may be trained.

 Prerequisites: Continuing Odor, or with instructor approval